 Spinal cord injuries can happen for a wide variety of reasons.
 Other reasons that have been noted for causing spinal cord injuries are sports and other recreational activities.
 Among these activities diving and winter sports lead to the most amount of spinal cord injuries.

-Diligent and Well Connected for Projecting Lifelong Costs of Care
+Projecting Lifelong Costs of Care

 We know that a paralysis victim may not only be unable work, but may require long-term, full-time care by a spouse, nurse, or others.
 When targeting a claim value and preparing the case for a possible trial, we often work with: